 National Malaria Coordinator

-A Peace Corps Response Volunteer is needed to serve as a National Malaria Coordinator for Peace Corps Malawi.
+Peace Corps Malawi has requested the support of a Peace Corps Response Volunteer (PCRV) to serve as a National Malaria Coordinator.
 In Malawi, there are approximately 6.14 million presumed and confirmed cases of malaria reported annually and it accounts for 40% of hospitalizations in children.
-Peace Corps Malawi, aims to reach out to individuals with evidence-based practices to reduce the burden of malaria.
-Malaria is one of the cross-sector programming priorities in the country and all PCVs are called to engage in Malaria related initiatives.
+Peace Corps Malawi aims to reach out to individuals with evidence-based practices to reduce the burden of malaria.
+Malaria is one of the cross-sector programming priorities in the country and all Peace Corps Volunteers (PCVs) in Malawi are directed to engage in Malaria-related initiatives.

-A National Malaria Coordinator is needed to support PCVs to implement quality, effective malaria work with their counterparts, and other community members.
+The National Malaria Coordinator PCRV will support PCVs to implement quality, effective malaria work with their counterparts, and other community members.
 They will help PCVs improve the ability of community health workers and community members to prevent malaria, liaise with local and national stakeholders, Peace Corps Staff/HQ, and Stomp Out Malaria in Africa teams to coordinate malaria prevention and control programming and initiatives.
-The Response Volunteer will work with the Programming and Training staff to coordinate and facilitate malaria prevention activities and trainings and will also document challenges, lessons learned, and best practices in PC Malawi’s experiences in malaria prevention.
+The PCRV will work with the Programming and Training staff to coordinate and facilitate malaria prevention activities and trainings and will also document challenges, lessons learned, and best practices in PC Malawi’s experiences in malaria prevention.
 In addition, they will develop a list of tools for use by PCVs in malaria prevention, compile malaria activity reports, and complete a monthly status report for submission to PC Malawi.

 Peace Corps Malawi

 • Bachelor’s Degree from an accredited university, preferably in a health-related subject

 • Previous successful completion of Peace Corps service

 • At least two years of experience conducting community health programming in a low-resource environment

 • Knowledge and experience in malaria prevention programming